WashirePie/cgol/README.md

 # cgol
-A simple Game of Life implementation as a C# Console App
+A simple C# Console Game of Life implementation